-Sound Theory (The Clouds) tackles the theatrical as an elementary infrastructure of staging that focuses and synchronizes the attention of spectators.
+Sound Theory (The Clouds) explores the theatre context as a fundamental infrastructure of staging that focuses and synchronizes the attention of spectators.

 Gabriel Paiuk (2021): Sound Theory (The Clouds)